anamrk/R4R_F25-journals/journal_07-14oct25.md

 > **Due Wednesday 15th, 11pm**

 ### Rose
+Data saving information is applicable.

 ### Thorn
+Open source with data saving.
 ### Bud
+Not at this time.

 ---

 ## Research Application
+Not applicable at this time.
 > [!IMPORTANT]
 > **Due Monday 13th, 11pm**